 Dave’s Plastic Processing Tips

 Dave Denzel is our resident processing guru here at Neutrex.
-His 30+ years’ experience in the plastics industry has made him an outstanding resource on plastics processing.
+His 30+ years’ experience in the plastics industry has made him an outstanding resource for plastics processing tips.

 Having worked in the manufacturing plant as an injection molding manager and a senior process engineer, as well as in the classroom as a molding instructor, Dave brings a unique perspective to the plastics field.
 Dave will give some advice on purging, molding, or just share a handy trick he’s picked up along the way.

-These tips are not meant to be all inclusive, but will be included here as a basic guideline to troubleshooting.
+These purging compound guidelines and tips are not meant to be all-inclusive but will be included here as a basic guideline to troubleshooting.
 Contact your material, machine, or mold supplier for additional information concerning your specific product.

 Plastic Processing Tip #1

 Reasons for Screw Slippage and How to Solve It.

 One problem for injection molders or extrusion molders is screw slippage.
 Screw slippage occurs when the screw has difficulty picking up material from the feed throat which causes increased cycle time and other molding issues.
 One situation that causes screw slippage is changing from a high temperature material, such as nylon and ABS, to a lower temperature material like TPO or PP. If you start lowering your temperatures too soon, the previous material won’t be removed completely and buildup will occur.
 Buildup continues to accumulate after each material change until slippage occurs.

 I’ve seen all types of strange techniques to remove this buildup, such as dropping pallet wood, walnut shells, or hand soap into the feed throat.
 Aside from potentially being very damaging to your machine, these methods are time consuming since removing the nozzle or die head is still required.
 They also do nothing to clean internal components, such as the check ring, and can give off a very strong odor.